 A common criticism of the 6502 is that the stack space is so limiting (or at least perceived to be).
 A few higher-level languages (notoriously Pascal) do put very large pieces of data and even entire functions and procedures on the stack instead of just their addresses.
-For most programming though, the 6502's stack is much roomier than you'll need.
+For most programming though, the 6502's stack is much roomier than you'll need for most things, especially assembly language.
 When you know you're accessing the stacks constantly but don't know what the maximum depth is you're using, the tendency is to go overboard and keep upping your estimate, "just to be sure."

 I did this for years myself, and finally decided to do some tests to find out.
 I filled the 6502 stack area with a constant value (maybe it was 00—I don't remember), ran a heavy-ish application with all the interrupts going too, did compiling, assembling, and interpreting while running other things in the background on interrupts, and after a while looked to see how much of the stack area had been written on.
 It wasn't really much—less than 20% of each of page 1 (return stack) and page 0 (data stack).
 This was in Forth, which makes heavy use of the stacks.
 The IRQ interrupt handlers were in Forth too, although the software RTC (run off a timer on NMI) was in assembly language.